midhun2002/blog-next/posts/introduction-to-os.md

 ### What is Process ?

-A process is the instance of a computer program that is being executed by one or many threads.
-When we run the program,the program code gets loaded into memory(RAM).Now it is the Process.
+A process is the instance of a computer program that is being executed by one or many threads.When we run the program,the program code gets loaded into memory(RAM).Now it is the Process.

 when a program is loaded into the memory.OS gives the resources for the program to run in the system.